JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 Bored out of our skulls at this bullshit party, we concoted a plan to move the car down the block to the other side of the street.

+And with that, we opened both side windows, and pushed the car down the street while my friend behind the wheel steered the car.

+Soon enough we managed to get the car perfectly parked down the street and headed back into the party.

+Proudly one of my friends found the guy whose family’s Brownstone this party was happening in and drunk giggled, “Hey!
+Something happened to your car.”
+The guy’s eyes lit up as he ran outside and stared at the empty space where the car was once parked.

+“Oh my God!” he said in a hushed, concerned and meek tone as the three of us all laughed.
+After a

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*